pmrv/CoPanzers/README.md

 * Line [14](examples/demo_turret.py#L14):

-    This is line has to important points:
+    This is line has two important points:
     1. the attribute `turret.visible` is an iterator over all living entities (including the your tank) that within eyeshot of your tank represented by similar interfaces as your